Prempeh I

-Prempeh I (Otumfuo Nana Prempeh I; 18 December 1870 – 12 May 1931) was the thirteenth king ruler of the Ashanti Empire and the Oyoko Abohyen Dynasty.
-King Prempeh I ruled from March 26, 1888 until his death in 1931, and fought an Ashanti war against Britain in 1895-6.
+Prempeh I (Otumfuo Nana Prempeh I; 18 December 1870 – 12 May 1931) was the 13th King of the Ashanti Empire and the Oyoko Abohyen Dynasty.
+King Prempeh I ruled from March 26, 1888 until his death in 1931, and fought an Ashanti war against Britain in 1895-1896.

 Biography

 Early life and family

-King Asantehene Prempeh I's original throne name was Prince Kwaku Dua III Asamu of the Ashanti Empire.
-Prempeh I's mother, Queen Asantehemaa Yaa Akyaa, was queen mother of Ashanti from 1880 to 1917.
-Through strategic political marriages she built the military power to secure the Golden Stool for her son Prince Prempeh.
+King Prempeh I's original throne name was Prince Kwaku Dua III Asamu of the Ashanti Empire.
+Prempeh I's mother, Queen Yaa Akyaa, was Queen Mother of Ashanti from 1880 to 1917.
+Through strategic political marriages she built a military power to secure the Golden Stool for her son Prince Prempeh.